FREE Shipping on orders over $899

 Dry eye syndrome (keratoconjunctivitis sicca, xerophthalmia)

-The eye, for various reasons, including the ingestion of some drugs or damage to the tear-producing glands, is unable to maintain an adequate film of moisture that covers it.
-This film not only lubricates the eye, but also protects it from external particles and is necessary for good vision.
+For various reasons, including the ingestion of certain medications or damage to the tear-producing glands, the eye is unable to maintain an adequate film of moisture covering it.
+This film not only lubricates the eye but also protects it from external particles and is essential for good vision.

 Dry eye syndrome is the most common ophthalmological manifestation in patients with rheumatoid arthritis.
-Women are the most affected with this condition.
+Women are more affected by this condition.

 Scleritis (inflammation of the sclera)

-The sclera, the white part of the eye, becomes inflamed due to inflammatory processes, causing it or the cornea to thin, which makes it susceptible to minor traumas that can break them.
+The sclera, the white part of the eye, becomes inflamed due to inflammatory processes, causing it or the cornea to thin, making it susceptible to minor trauma that can break it.

-The symptoms of this condition are redness that does not respond to treatments with free-shelf drops as they come, sharp and deep pain, hypersensitivity to light and sometimes deterioration of vision.
+Symptoms of this condition include redness that does not respond to over-the-counter eye drop treatment, sharp, deep pain, light sensitivity, and sometimes impaired vision.

-In some cases the treatment for scleritis may be corticosteroid eye drops to control inflammation, but often the problem lies inside the eye to be treated with topicals.
-Scleritis usually indicates that inflation is rampant, not only in the eyes, but in the rest of the body, which is why it is essential to keep arthritis under control.
+In some cases, treatment for scleritis may include corticosteroid eye drops to control inflammation, but often the problem lies within the eye and is treated with topical medications.
+Scleritis typically indicates rampant inflammation, not only in the eyes but throughout the rest of the body, so keeping arthritis under control is essential.

 Glaucoma

 Eye disorders that result in damage to the optic nerve, leading to vision loss.
-High pressure inside the eyeball is often the cause, but not always.
-In a healthy eye, a nutritious fluid in the front of the eye called aqueous humor flows and is kept regulated by a drainage valve known as the trabecular meshwork.
+The cause is often high pressure within the eyeball, but not always.
+In a healthy eye, a nutrient fluid called aqueous humor flows through the front of the eye and is regulated by a drainage valve known as the trabecular meshwork.
 If this becomes inflamed, intraocular pressure can increase to the point of causing glaucoma.

-The symptoms of glaucoma can appear in eye pain, blurred vision or black spots, rainbow-like halos around lights can be the symptoms of this disease.
-In the early stages, symptoms do not usually appear.
+Glaucoma symptoms can include eye pain, blurred vision, or black spots, and rainbow-like halos around lights.
+In the early stages, symptoms usually don't appear.

-Regular eye exams can identify the problem in the early stages and improve the prognosis.
+Regular eye exams can identify the problem in its early stages and improve the prognosis.

-Inflammation of the eyeball can cloud the optical lens, which under normal conditions should be clear and is known as a cataract.
-Cloudy or blurred vision, decreased nighttime visibility, colors that appear faded are symptoms you may have if you have cataracts.
-Cataracts can be operated on, in which case the opaque lens is removed and replaced with a synthetic one.
+Inflammation of the eyeball can cloud the normally clear optical lens, which is known as a cataract.
+Cloudy or blurred vision, decreased night vision, and colors that appear washed out are all symptoms you may experience if you have cataracts.
+Cataracts can be operated on; in this case, the cloudy lens is removed and replaced with a synthetic one.

 PRONAPRESA